art, science, nature camps on Bimblebox

 Jude Roberts, artwork onsite, Bimblebox Nature Refuge, 2013, photo Jill Sampson

-These camps give attendees the opportunity to explore the Bimblebox Nature Refuge and pursue their area of interest, be it botany, drawing, painting, writing, wood carving, music, film, performance art, photography, bird watching, sound recording or exploring the night sky.
+The camps gave attendees the opportunity to explore the Bimblebox Nature Refuge and pursue their area of interest, be it botany, drawing, painting, writing, wood carving, music, film, performance art, photography, bird watching, sound recording or exploring the night sky.
 The camps usually run for one week and are catered with one main cook and volunteers, while attendees are expected to pitch in and help at different times.

 Read about previous camps here